felipeorlando/purplejs/README.md

 > **TL;DR:** run `npm start` on `limit-manager` directory

-So, that's it.
-This is my technical test submission for UI Engineer position process.

-This test is splited in two parts, in two directories:
+This code is splited in two parts, in two directories:

 - `purplejs`: Is the mini-react library, coded with Typescript.
 - `limit-manager`: The Limit Manager proposed by use the PurpleJS lib to render a simple app.